-Once that it completed, you must select Save which is found at the footer of the page to make sure the change has gotten through.
+Once that is completed, you must select 'Save' to ensure the change has gone through.

-If the save has been successful, the Status column should show a green bar with 100% progress indicated the save is completed and you can now click on Ok then onto Save in the Footer.
+If the save has been successful, the Status column should show a green bar with 100% progress indicating the save is completed and you can now click on 'Ok' and then on 'Save'.

 To access information about the icons used on the site, navigate to the 'Icons' folder, which houses pertinent details such as the Filename and Size, along with an option to download.
 For efficient location of specific icons, utilize the search bar indicated below.
 Additionally, this screen also provides the functionality to upload new icons.